AutoDQM/autodqm_ml.github.io/index.md

 Note that the `assess.py` script could be used to simply make plots of the original histograms by specifying `--algorithms ""` (in fact, if no ML algorithms have been added to the `.parquet` file in question, this is the default behavior).

+Planned features in progress:
-### 3.1 ROC curves and AUC
+- functionality to plot ROC curves and calculate AUC for algorithms when labeled data is available
-TODO
-- [ ] function for plotting ROC curve and calculating AUC
-- [ ] function for making tables of tpr at fixed fpr and vice versa
+- functionality to make tables of true positive rate at fixed false positive rate and vice versa when labeled data is available